PacktPublishing/Learning-OpenCV-4-Computer-Vision-with-Python-Third-Edition/README.md

 ### Question: Will the sample code work with the upcoming OpenCV 5?

-The sample code in this repository has been tested successfully with OpenCV's `5.x` development branch as of February 16, 2022.
+The sample code in this repository has been tested successfully with OpenCV's `5.x` development branch as of August 7, 2022.
 Thus, as far as we can tell at this point, it should work with the upcoming OpenCV 5 release.

 A future edition of the book will provide more extensive coverage of new features in OpenCV 5.
+See [https://github.com/PacktPublishing/Learning-OpenCV-5-Computer-Vision-with-Python-Fourth-Edition](https://github.com/PacktPublishing/Learning-OpenCV-5-Computer-Vision-with-Python-Fourth-Edition).

 ## Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.